treeplate/syllad/README.md

   set, `=`
 ## IMPORTS
 Imports consist of the IDENTIFIER `import`, followed by a STRING {*path*}, followed by SEMICOLON.
-{This runs the file *path* and adds the resulting variables to the file scope}
+{This runs the file *path* and adds the resulting variables to the current file scope, as well as *path*'s own file scope if *path* hasn't been}